Top 10 Things to do In The Treasure Valley - March 2026

 It’s that in-between season where winter hasn’t fully left, but spring is clearly on its way.
 The foothills start turning green.
 The days get longer.
 Patio season begins to wake up.
 Ski season is still going strong up at Bogus Basin.
 And you start seeing more people outside again.

-If you’re visiting Boise , Meridian , Eagle , Kuna , Nampa , Caldwell , or Star in March 2026 — or considering relocating here — this is a fantastic time to experience what life is really like.
+If you’re visiting Boise , Meridian , Eagle , Kuna , Nampa , Caldwell , or Star in March 2026 — or considering relocating here — this is actually a fantastic time to experience what life is really like.

 March isn’t peak summer hype.
 It’s real life.
-And that’s why it’s valuable if you’re evaluating a move.

 Table of Contents

-- Ski at Bogus Basin
+- Ski or Snowboard at Bogus Basin

-- Walk the Boise River Greenbelt
+- Walk or Bike the Boise River Greenbelt

-- St. Patrick’s Day in Downtown Boise
+- Celebrate St. Patrick’s Day in Downtown Boise

-- Boise State Basketball
+- Catch a Boise State Basketball Game

-- Indian Creek Plaza in Caldwell
+- Visit Indian Creek Plaza in Caldwell

-- The Village at Meridian
+- Explore The Village at Meridian

-- Weekend Drive to McCall
+- Take a Weekend Drive to McCall

-- Spring Home & Garden Shows
+- Attend Local Spring Home & Garden Shows

-- Drive the Suburbs and See Growth
+- Drive the Suburbs and Experience Growth

 1. Ski or Snowboard at Bogus Basin Before the Season Ends